-As you use Splunk, you will encounter situations that require the creation of new fields that will be additions to the set of fields that Splunk automatically extracts for you at index time and search time.
+As you use Splunk Enterprise, you will encounter situations that require the creation of new fields that will be additions to the set of fields that Splunk Enterprise automatically extracts for you at index time and search time.

 As a knowledge manager, you'll be managing field extractions for the rest of your team.
-In many cases you'll be defining fields that Splunk has not identified on its own, in effort to make your event data more useful for searches, reports, and dashboards.
-However, you may also want to define field extractions as part of an event data normalizaton strategy, where you redefine existing fields and create new ones in an effort to reduce redundancies and increase the overall usability of the fields available to other Splunk users on their team.
-(For more information, see "Understand and use the Common Information Model," in this manual.)
+In many cases you'll be defining fields that Splunk Enterprise has not identified on its own, in effort to make your event data more useful for searches, reports, and dashboards.
+However, you may also want to define field extractions as part of an event data normalization strategy, where you redefine existing fields and create new ones in an effort to reduce redundancies and increase the overall usability of the fields available to other Splunk Enterprise users on their team.

 If you find that you need to create additional search-time field extractions, you have a number of ways to go about it.
 Splunk Web provides a variety of search-time field extraction methods.
 The search language also enables you to create temporary field extractions.
 And you can always add and maintain field extractions by way of configuration file edits.

-For a detailed discussion of search-time field addition using methods based in Splunk Web, see "Extract and add new fields" in the User manual.
+For a detailed discussion of search-time field addition using methods based in Splunk Web, see "About fields" in this manual.
 We'll just summarize the methods in this subtopic and provide links to topics with in-depth discussions and examples.

 Use interactive field extraction to create new fields

-You can create custom fields dynamically using the interactive field extractror (IFX) in Splunk Web.
+You can create custom fields dynamically using the interactive field extractor in Splunk Web.
 IFX enables you to quickly turn any search into a field extracting regular expression.
 You use IFX on the local indexer.
-For more information about using IFX, see "Extract fields interactively in Splunk Web" in the User manual.
+For more information about using IFX, see "Extract fields interactively with IFX" in this manual.

 Note: IFX is especially useful if you are not familiar with regular expression syntax and usage, because it will generate field extraction regexes for you (and enable you to test them).

-Use Splunk Manager to add and maintain field extractions
+Use Splunk Web to add and maintain field extractions

-You can use the Field extractions and Field transformations pages in Splunk Manager to review, edit, and create extracted fields.
+You can use the Field extractions and Field transformations pages in Splunk Web to review, edit, and create extracted fields.